 - Presentation: pain, swelling and deformity of the wrist and forearm.
 Tenderness and swelling at the distal radius and tenderness at the DRUJ.

-- Investigation: X-ray the entire length of the forearm including wrist and elbow joints, AP and lateral views usually sufficient.
+- Investigation: X-ray the entire length of the forearm including wrist and elbow joints; AP and lateral views are usually sufficient.